ClinSeq/autoseq-snakemake/docs/barcodes.md

 * `PREPID` specifies the library preparation kit used.
 It must be a two-letter shortname followed by a string matching `[0-9]+`, which can be used to indicate the date on which the prep was performed.
 The date string should *preferably* be in the format `YYYYMMDDHHMM`.
 For example, `201701241540` would indicate year 2017, January 24th, at 15:40.
 * `CAPTUREID` specifies the capture that was performed on the library (if any).
 It must match either `WGS` (indicating that no capture was performed), or else a two-letter shortname indicating the capture kit used, followed by a string matching `[0-9]+`, which can be used to indicate the date on which the capture was performed.
 The date should *preferably* be in the format `YYYYMMDDHHMM`.

-*NOTE:* The combination `SDID-TYPE-SAMPLEID` must uniquely identify a single sample.
+**NOTE:** The combination `SDID-TYPE-SAMPLEID` must uniquely identify a single sample.

-*NOTE:* A clinseq barcode is not garuanteed to uniquely specify a single sample+library+capture item, but in practice it should be unique if precise preparation and capture times are included within the `PREPID` and `CAPTUREID` fields.
+**NOTE:** A clinseq barcode is not garuanteed to uniquely specify a single sample+library+capture item, but in practice it should be unique if precise preparation and capture times are included within the `PREPID` and `CAPTUREID` fields.

-##### it is always ideal to have the full sample string with prep and capture dates. example - PB-P-00462065-CFDNA-04055058-KH20221214-C420221214
+**It is always ideal to have the full sample string with prep and capture dates. example - PB-P-00462065-CFDNA-04055058-KH20221214-C420221214**

 ### Allowed Project IDs